 Versatile Pop producer and songwriter that is not afraid to push the envelope.
 Projects for Warner Bros, UMG, and others.

 I'm an LA based producer and songwriter with over 10 years of production experience.
 I have had the opportunity to work on projects like official remixes for Girl Talk/Freeway/Waka Flocka Flame, iLoveMakonnen, and Warner Bros' group L2M.
-I've licensed tracks for Universal Music Group (Killer Tracks) and for use in national ad campaigns for Dunkin Donuts and others.
-Won Best Sound/Music for my work on acclaimed horror film "Balloon" at FearNYC Film Festival, The Entity International Film Festival in Spain, and Horrific Film Festival in Cambodia.
+I've licensed tracks for Universal Music Group, television networks like ESPN, and national ad campaigns for Dunkin Donuts and others.
+Awarded Best Film Score at Film festivals around the world.

 Tracks that I have worked on have accumulated millions of streams.